-- 1. Large companies which fulfill two out of three of the following criteria: - I. The net annual turnover is higher than four million Euro; - II.
-Gross assets in the balance sheet are higher than two million Euro; - III.
+- 1. Large companies which fulfill two out of three of the following criteria: - I. The net annual turnover is higher than four million EUR; - II.
+Gross assets in the balance sheet are higher than two million EUR; - III.
 The average number of employees during the financial year is higher than fifty (50). - 2.
-Medium companies which fulfill two out of three of the following criteria: - I. The net annual turnover is higher than two million Euro but less than four million Euro: - II.
-Gross assets in the balance sheet are higher than one million EUR and less than two million Euro; - III.
+Medium companies which fulfill two out of three of the following criteria: - I. The net annual turnover is higher than two million EUR but less than four million EUR; - II.
+Gross assets in the balance sheet are higher than one million EUR and less than two million EUR; - III.
 The average number of employees during the financial year is higher than ten (10) but smaller than fifty (50).

-- 3. Small companies which fulfill two out of three of the following criteria: - I. The net annual turnover is higher than fifty thousand Euro but less than two million Euro: - II.
-Gross assets in the balance sheet are higher than twenty five thousand Euro and less than one million Euro: - III.
+- 3. Small companies which fulfill two out of three of the following criteria: - I. The net annual turnover is higher than fifty thousand EUR but less than two million EUR: - II.
+Gross assets in the balance sheet are higher than twenty five thousand EUR and less than one million EUR; - III.
 The average number of employees during the financial year is up to ten (10). - 4.
-Micro enterprises which are those having the annual turnover, value of assets, and average number of employees lower than the threshold prescribed below: - I. The net annual turnover is less than fifty thousand Euro; - II.
-Gross assets in the balance sheet are less than twenty five thousand Euro; - III.
+Micro enterprises which are those having the annual turnover, value of assets, and average number of employees lower than the threshold prescribed below: - I. The net annual turnover is less than fifty thousand EUR; - II.
+Gross assets in the balance sheet are less than twenty five thousand EUR; - III.
 The average number of employees during the financial year is smaller than ten (10).

-Large, medium and small business entities (except for micro enterprises) shall prepare general purpose financial statements in accordance with IFRS issued from the International Accounting and Assurance Standard Board ("IAASB") and approved by KFRC.
-Consolidated financial statements shall be prepared in accordance with EU Directive 78/660/FFC and IFRS.

-The small and micro enterprises have to prepare their financial statements in accordance with the International Financial Reporting Standards for SME as published by IAASB and approved from KFRC on 27.06.2014.
+As defined in the Administrative Instruction No. 02/2016 "On Preparation, Auditing and Publication of the Financial Statements of the Enterprises in Kosovo", large I business entities shall prepare general purpose financial statements in accordance with the International Financial Reporting Standards (IFRS) issued from the International Accounting and Assurance Standard Board ("IAASB") and approved by KFRC.
+The medium and small enterprises have to prepare their financial statements in accordance with the IFRS for SME published by IAASB and approved from KFRC Financial reporting for micro enterprises shall be regulated by a special sub legal administrative instruction to be issued by KFRC.